ngs-docs/angus/index.rst

 	topics.
 See also the `installation instructions for the current version of the khmer project <https://khmer.readthedocs.org/en/latest/install.html>`__.

 This is the schedule for the `2016 MSU NGS course <http://bioinformatics.msu.edu/ngs-summer-course-2016>`__.
-All course communications will organized around the `Slack channel <https://anguscourse.slack.com>`__.
+All course communications will be organized around the `Slack channel <https://anguscourse.slack.com>`__.

 .. which will run from August 8th to August 19st, 2016.
 If you're interested in seeing the 2015 description, please see `the 2015 announcement <http://bioinformatics.msu.edu/ngs-summer-course-2015>`__.